kclip/DSVGD/README.md

 # Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent (DSVGD)

-Distributed Stein Variational Gradient Descent (DSVGD), is a non-parametric generalized Bayesian inference framework for federated learning.
+Distributed Stein Variational Gradient Descent (DSVGD) [(Kassab & Simeone, 2020)](https://arxiv.org/pdf/2009.06419.pdf), is a non-parametric generalized Bayesian inference framework for federated learning.
 DSVGD maintains a number of non-random and interacting particles at a central server to represent the current iterate of the model global posterior.
 The particles are iteratively downloaded and updated by one of the agents with the end goal of minimizing the global free energy.
 By varying the number of particles, DSVGD enables a flexible trade-off between per-iteration communication load and number of communication rounds.